Article

 The key takeaway

-While the core tenants of the CFO role will remain the same, there's no doubt that the remit is expanding, and ‘softer skills’ such as increased emotional intelligence and an adaptable communication style will become necessities, not a ‘nice to have’.
+While the core tenets of the CFO role will remain the same, there's no doubt that the remit is expanding, and ‘softer skills’ such as increased emotional intelligence and an adaptable communication style will become necessities, not a ‘nice to have’.
 We've already started to see some clients and contacts relabel those 'soft skills' as 'alpha skills,' recognising their critical importance.

 This increased scope will in many ways make the CFO's role more challenging.
 But, the panellists at our CFO Forum also shared that these challenges will also make the role more varied, important, and impactful.
 As Christina said at the end of the session, “when you can see that the decisions you’re making day-in day-out are actually driving the business forwards and making it successful, that’s an amazing feeling”.